 Solution: Technology offers solutions for this problem.
 Choosing the right POS can affect the transaction time, which has a huge impact on the customer experience.
 Convenience is as important as cost to many students.
 Faster checkout times in and out of your store gives you a competitive advantage.

 This year’s MVP at ICBA, University of Colorado Boulder, invested in innovative tools like a quick swipe booklist kiosk for their students.
-With a simple swipe of a student ID, the student can print off a class schedule with the course materials listed for each class and where to find it on the shelves.
+With a simple swipe of a student ID, the student can print off a class schedule with the course materials listed for each class and where to find it on the shelves. - Insecure transactions

 Problem: When major companies have security breaches and millions of the customers have information compromised, consumers and businesses alike become more aware of security risks.
 Customers expect stores are doing everything in their power to ensure their information is secure.

 Solution: Once a customer’s information has been compromised after visiting a store or website, the customer’s faith in the company is damaged.
 Make sure you protect your store’s reputation and your customers’ privacy by reducing risks and offering secure technologies and protocols for transactions.
-Point-to-Point Encryption renders data unreadable between the card terminal and your processor’s data center, and tokenization securely stores data by tokenizing the identifier created from the P2PE interaction, giving you peace of mind.
+Point-to-Point Encryption renders data unreadable between the card terminal and your processor’s data center, and tokenization securely stores data by tokenizing the identifier created from the P2PE interaction, giving you peace of mind. - Uninformed staff

 Problem: It is frustrating to go into a store and ask a question that the employee can’t answer.
 The longer the customers have to wait for a manager to help them with their issue, the larger their annoyance at being inconvenienced becomes.
 Therefore the problem escalates.

-Educate the staff on products you sell, how to handle tense customer situations and how to use the store’s system to offer better, efficient service.
+Solution: Educate the staff on products you sell, how to handle tense customer situations and how to use the store’s system to offer better, efficient service.
 MBS Systems Training is dedicated to offering college stores extensive training on their MBS system.
 Iowa State University has adopted the GIFT program to set a clear customer service expectations for all staff members.
 GIFT stands for: Greet, Inquire and inform, Finish the details and Thank the guest.
-When hiring they focus more on attitude than skill — skills can be taught through training.
+When hiring they focus more on attitude than skill — skills can be taught through training. - Convenience

 Problem: Having a great brick-and-mortar store isn’t enough to guarantee customer retention.
 Businesses with a weak omnichannel strategy only have a 33% customer retention rate, whereas those with the strongest omnichannel engagement average 89% retention.